-Twenty-three years ago, Deanna Brajcich started her career teaching Grade 9/10 Math and French.
-She gradually changed grades and schools to find herself teaching Grade 5!
+Deanna Brajcich started her career in 1994 teaching grade 9/10 Math and French.
+She gradually changed grades and schools to find herself teaching grade 5!
 In addition to working with students, she enjoys working with adult learners.
-She was a Numeracy Coordinator mentoring teachers, she is a member of the Island Numeracy Network on Vancouver Island, and she has worked on Math initiatives with the Ministry of Education.
-She designs and facilitates Advanced EFL programs for Foreign English teachers at the University of Victoria and in China.
-She is also a Queen’s University online instructor in Elementary Mathematics.
+She was a Numeracy Coordinator mentoring teachers, she is a member of the Island Numeracy Network on Vancouver Island, and she has worked on mathematics initiatives with the Ministry of Education.
+She designs and facilitates Advanced ELL programs for Foreign English teachers at the University of Victoria and in China.
+She is also a Queen’s University online instructor in Elementary Mathematics and ELL.

 Deanna’s life also centres around her husband and her two teenage boys and spends her time following them around to practices and games.
 She enjoys many different fitness activities, such as running and yoga, but also likes to relax in solitude with a book.

 Michael Pruner is a high school mathematics teacher from North Vancouver, BC and the past president of the BC Association of Mathematics Teachers.
-Teaching for 23 years, he has always had an ever-changing mix of Math 8 through to AP Calculus and has recently discovered a passion for developing Thinking Classrooms.
-Michael believes that mathematics is a social endeavour and is best learned through collaborative activity in rich tasks.
+Michael recently completed his masters degree from SFU in mathematics education and is now working on his PhD in the same department.
+Michael is an advocate for teaching in the Thinking Classroom model, and believes that mathematics is a social endeavour best learned through collaborative activity in rich tasks.
 Through the BCAMT, Michael has had the privilege of visiting classrooms all across BC sharing his experience and knowledge of developing and maintaining Thinking Classrooms.

-Outside of teaching math, Michael likes to spend time outdoors with his family cycling, skiing, and camping.
+Outside of teaching mathematics, Michael likes to spend time outdoors with his family cycling, skiing, and camping.

-Marc Garneau is a Numeracy Helping Teacher for the Surrey School District, in which capacity he supports the teaching, learning, and assessing of mathematics across all Grades K-12.
+Marc Garneau is a Numeracy Helping Teacher for the Surrey School District, in which capacity he supports the teaching, learning, and assessing of mathematics across grades K-12.
 No matter what grade or concept, Marc likes to bring the lens, “Who’s Doing the Math?” to the learning experiences.
-In addition to the BCAMT Executive, Marc also serves as a member of the K-12 BC Math Curriculum Committee, and he is the Canadian Regional Director for the NCSM (math ed leadership organization).
+In addition to the BCAMT Executive, Marc has also served as a member of the K-12 BC Math Curriculum Committee, and was the Canadian Regional Director for the NCSM (math-ed leadership organization) from 2015-2018.

 Marc’s greatest source of professional development comes through engaging in the blogs and tweets of the #MTBOS (Math Twitter Blog-o-Sphere).
 Marc’s hobbies include some TV and movies, and any activity that will take him into the beautiful nature of BC.
 Oh, and beer, Marc likes beer–the darker the better.
-Marc has 4 daughters, who in addition to being a lot smarter than he was at their age, are also inspiring through their music and dance.
-Although Marc has been known to break into Irish dancing during social events.
+Marc has four daughters, who in addition to being a lot smarter than he was at their age, are also inspiring through their music and dance.
+Although, Marc has been known to break into Irish dancing during social events.

 When Jen is not teaching, she can be found baking in the kitchen and enjoying time with her family and friends.
 Her husband Scott and children Megan and Matthew (her m&m’s) keep her focused, present and mindful of what matters in life.

-“Math was too much answer time and not enough learning time.” ~ a six year old’s response to why he didn’t like math was enough to spur my pursuit of continued math professional development.
-I completed my Master’s through SFU with a thesis titled: Learning from Learners.
+Debbie Nelson: “Math was too much answer-time and not enough learning-time.”
+A six-year-old’s response to why he didn’t like math was enough to spur Debbie Nelson’s pursuit of continued mathematics professional development.
+She completed her Master’s through SFU with a thesis titled: Learning from Learners.

-My great passion is being available for learning alongside adults and students through my role as Curriculum Support Teacher K-7 in the beautiful Comox Valley.
-I aspire to help children, adults and families to find healthy perceptions of themselves as mathematicians.
-I view math lessons as great ‘learning time’.
+Debbie’s great passion is being available for learning alongside adults and students through her role as Curriculum Support Teacher K-7 in the beautiful Comox Valley.
+She aspires to help children, adults and families find healthy perceptions of themselves as mathematicians, and views mathematics lessons as a great “learning time.”

 Josh enjoys being a bad influence on his three boys by playing video games with them.
-He also like to dabble in things like digital visual art, playing guitar, writing and continuing to mess around with coding small fun things.
-Growing up in Manitoba, Josh is bound by law to never complain about the weather in the Lower Mainland.
+He also like to dabble in things like digital visual art, playing guitar, writing, and continuing to mess around with coding small fun things.
+Having grown up in Manitoba, Josh is bound by law to never complain about the weather in the Lower Mainland.

-Chris Hunter has been teaching in Surrey for twenty years.
-For the last seven, Chris has been collaboratively working with–and learning from–teachers of mathematics from Kindergarten to Calculus; it is his privilege to be invited to teach in many different classrooms throughout Surrey.
-Prior to that, Chris taught every combination of grade level/pathway high school math course.
-Chris is passionate about teaching through problem solving, providing opportunities for students to develop and communicate their mathematical ideas.
-Chris is also an active member of the “MathTwitterBlogoSphere,” an online community of math educators.
-Outside of the classroom, Chris enjoys spending time with his family; Chris and his wife—a Grade 1/2 teacher—are parents of two young mathematicians.
+Chris Hunter has been teaching in Surrey for more than twenty years.
+Currently a numeracy helping teacher, formerly a high school math teacher and department head, Chris collaboratively works with–and learns from–teachers of mathematics from Kindergarten to Calculus; it is his privilege to be invited to teach in many different classrooms throughout Surrey.
+Chris is passionate about designing experiences that engage learners in mathematical problem solving, reasoning, and communication.
+Chris is also an active member of the “MathTwitterBlogoSphere,” an online community of math educators; he tweets at @ChrisHunter36 and blogs at reflectionsinthewhy.wordpress.com.
+Outside of the classroom, Chris enjoys spending time with his family; he and his wife—a Grade 1 teacher—are parents of two young mathematicians.

 Minnie Liu is a mathematics teacher in the Vancouver School District.
 She is trained in chemistry, biology, and mathematics but mathematics has always been closest to her heart.
 Minnie is also a doctoral student at Simon Fraser University.
 She currently focuses on using a variety of activities to build a thinking classroom and to promote her students’ numeracy skills.
 Minnie enjoys hanging out with friends and family, coffee and dessert dates, cooking, and practising yoga.
 Oh, and retail therapy.

-Richard DeMerchant has worked in the Northwest Territories, Nunavut and Alberta before settling in British Columbia.
-While he has spent the majority of his career as a classroom teacher he has also worked as a math, science and technology coordinator at the provincial and territorial levels as well as a vice principal.
-Richard is currently teaching grades 6 to 8 at St Michaels University School in Victoria and serves as the Independent School Representative for the BCAMT.
+Richard DeMerchant worked in the Northwest Territories, Nunavut and Alberta before settling in British Columbia.
+While he has spent the majority of his career as a classroom teacher he has also worked as a mathematics, science and technology coordinator at the provincial and territorial levels as well as a vice principal.
+Richard is currently teaching grades 6-8 at St Michaels University School in Victoria and serves as the Independent School Representative for the BCAMT.

 Richard spends his free time supporting his son as a Scouter and with his sports activities.
 He enjoys many different outdoor activities including geocaching, kayaking, and hiking.